The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 She stepped back to avoid it, but then bumped into someone walking behind her.
 At the hiss, she forced herself to step closer.

 To her relief, the vehicle rolled past her.
 The ground shook underneath her feet from its passing.
-A cloud of acid-smelling steam followed after it along with the heavy scent of burning oil and wet leather.
+A cloud of acidic steam followed after it along with the heavy scent of burning oil and wet leather.

 The driver surprised her.
 It was a woman driving by herself.
 The slender lady wore a beautiful green dress with a matching gloves and hat.
 The hat had lace covering her face but there was no mistaking the large curls of black hair that fell off a pale neck and silk-covered shoulders.